Updated September 10, 2020

 Our expanded procedures include sanitizing all surfaces, from reception desks and waiting rooms to pharmacy, lab, and radiology spaces.
 Often-touched areas, such as door handles, elevator buttons, waiting room chairs, wheelchairs, handrails, trash bins, soap dispensers, and ledges are disinfected regularly.
 Here’s what else we’re doing to allow for social distancing and keep you and our staff safe in our medical centers:

-- Greeters welcome and prescreen all who enter.
-This helps us care for people who have COVID-19 symptoms before they encounter other patients in the center.
+- Have greeters at the entrances of our medical centers to welcome and prescreen everyone who enters.
+This will enable us to immediately care for those we believe may have COVID-19 before they encounter other patients in the center.

-- Hand sanitizers are stationed throughout each center.
-And as always, our medical staff sanitize or wash their hands before and after interacting with patients.
+- Have placed hand sanitizing stations throughout each medical center.
+As always, our doctors, nurses, and other medical staff sanitize or wash their hands before and after interacting with patients.

 Our premier hospitals also focus on your safety